hmltnbrn/classroom-library/README.md

 5. It's designed to always require a sign in to see student's names and to check out/in books.

 6. Signing in creates a browser session, allowing for refreshing the page and remaining signed in.
 Restart the server to reinitialize it.

+7. The heroku-ssl-redirect module is included, but will only do anything with proper SSL certificates in use on Heroku.

 ---